dut09/PRLibrary/README.md

 ### Sample project: ###
 There is a sample project in sample/, running this project will generate a rendered Stanford Bunny image.

+### Acknowledgement: ###
+Thanks to the following code/projects:
+Stanford CS 148 sample code provided by Wenlong Lu and Bo Zhu pbrt